Lewis Ginter (1824-1897)

 Lewis Ginter was born 1824 in New York City.
 His parents died when he was young and Ginter was raised by his older brother and sister and other relatives.
 Ginter came to Richmond when he was 18 years old, having previously visited during business travels in the South with an uncle.

 Ginter went into the business of selling fine linens, using attractive wrapping paper to catch the customer’s eye.
 In 1856 Ginter and his nephew George Arents and another partner formed a wholesale linens business.
 The business prospered and Ginter amassed a fortune by the time the Civil War broke out.
-Ginter supported the Confederate cause by buying Confederate bonds, but also stored away some tobacco, sugar and cotton in Richmond warehouses as his personal post war investment.
+Ginter supported the South by buying bonds, but also stored away some of his own assets in tobacco, sugar and cotton when the war started.
+He joined the Army and served as a Commissary.

 Ginter returned to Richmond at the age of fifty.
 His third fortune was made in tobacco, particularly the manufacture and sale of cigarettes.
 His company Allen and Ginter started with 20 young ladies who hand-rolled cigarettes.
 By 1890 the Company employed more than 4,000 people.

 In the 1880s Lewis Ginter started many of the activities which made him so famous in Richmond as an entrepreneur and philanthropist.
 He financed the building of the Jefferson Hotel, owned a newspaper, gave land for the building of the Union Theological Seminary, supported many charities and gave generously to many churches.
 In 1890 he retired from active involvement in business.